ELMEHDAOUIAhmed/Flutter_startup_bike_rental_app/README.md

 # Flutter bike rental app "myapp"

-Welcome to my awesome app!
+Welcome to my first ever mobile app for "Bike Rental for students"!
 This README file showcases some screenshots of the app.

 ## Screenshots